MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Stretch-Cluster-Replication-Using-Shared-Storage.md

 4. Connect the second set of storage to the servers in site **Bellevue**.

-5. As appropriate, install latest vendor storage and enclosure firmware and drivers, latest vendor HBA drivers, latest vendor BIOS\/UEFI firmware, latest vendor network drivers, and latest motherboard chipset drivers on all four nodes.
+5. As appropriate, install latest vendor storage and enclosure firmware and drivers, latest vendor HBA drivers, latest vendor BIOS/UEFI firmware, latest vendor network drivers, and latest motherboard chipset drivers on all four nodes.
 Restart nodes as needed.

     > [!NOTE]
     > Consult your hardware vendor documentation for configuring shared storage and networking hardware.

-6. Ensure that BIOS\/UEFI settings for servers enable high performance, such as disabling C\-State, setting QPI speed, enabling NUMA, and setting highest memory frequency.
+6. Ensure that BIOS/UEFI settings for servers enable high performance, such as disabling C-State, setting QPI speed, enabling NUMA, and setting highest memory frequency.
 Ensure power management in Windows Server is set to high performance.
 Restart as required.

 7. Configure roles as follows: